What Is Proactive Safety Culture in Aviation SMS

 5 – Have Drills Scheduled

-Using drills to test risk controls is essentially “stress testing” your aviation risk management program.
+Using drills to test risk controls is essentially “stress testing” your aviation SMS' risk management processes.
 Drills offer a venue and space to test safety performance without risk of actual danger.
-Such tests will expose deficiencies in risk controls.
+Such tests may expose deficiencies in risk controls and the SMS' risk management workflows.

-Moreover, they are a training opportunity for employees to practice situation-specific behavior before they need to, such as if that situation actually occurred.
+Moreover, participation in drills offer an excellent training opportunity for employees to practice situation-specific behavior before they need to, such as if that situation actually occurred.

 6 – Have Reviews Scheduled for Safety Policies and Procedures